Steak Fajitas with all the trimmings 2

 The earliest mention of the word fajita referring to food that can be found, appeared around 1975.
 Ten years later it had become one of the most popular dishes of Tex-Mex cuisine.

 The word fajita comes from the Spanish faja, which means girdle or strip.
 It refers to a cheap cut of beef covering the cow’s diaphragm.
 It was not something desired by the locals.
-In the 1940s, workers on Mexican ranchs used to tenderize the meat by pounding it and then marinating it in lime juice.
+In the 1940s, workers on Mexican ranches used to tenderize the meat by pounding it and then marinating it in lime juice.
 Then they cooked it over an open fire.
 They served the meat in a tortilla along with lots of condiments.
-No menton of Margaritas while they consumed their fajitas.
+No mention of Margaritas while they consumed their fajitas.

 Today, fajitas can be filled with grilled chicken, shrimp, and even vegetables.
 And the more popular the dish became, the less likely it was to be made with skirt steak.
 Today, Wendell is using sirloin steak.
 Typical condiments include lettuce, sour cream, cheese, tomatoes, cilantro, or guacamole.